noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - an approach to networking that uses software based controllers/APIs to communicate with underlying infrastructure and direct traffic
 - a group of software services working together to create a network construct

+### Network design documents

+- documents and diagrams visualize the components of a network, including routers, firewalls, and devices
+- show how those components interaca
+-

 #### network gateways